EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Design

-For each mini-batch, training samples are processed by conducting forward-backward computation over the current model to generate gradients as output.
+The execution of EST is similar to that of the worker of DDP training.
+For each training step, training samples are processed by conducting forward-backward computation over the current model to generate gradients as output.
 After gradient synchronization, the model is updated.
-Figure~\ref{fig:easyscale-exec} illustrates the situation where the training of 4 EasyScaleThreads scales from 2-GPU to 1-GPU.
-In \oursys{}, a training worker has one GPU executor (one CUDA context) to share among EasyScaleThreads, therefore, it does not consume extra GPU memory.
-For each mini-batch, the input data is split across all \ourth{}s; at a time, \oursys{} runtime schedules an EasyScaleThread, actively executing on a GPU, while freezing the others.
-The mini-batch is completed after all \ourth{}s finish.
+Figure~\ref{fig:easyscale-exec} illustrates the case when training with four ESTs, the available resource scales from two GPUs to one GPU.
+To enable efficient sharing among ESTs, each \oursys{} worker maintains one one CUDA context to share among ESTs, thus it does not consume multiple times of GPU memory.
+For each global step of data-parallel training, the input data is split across all ESTs.
+During runtime, each \oursys{} worker schedules one EST at a time, executes it in the EasyScale worker by occupying one GPU (\ie{}, a local step), and all belonging ESTs gets executed in the time-slicing manner.
+The global step is completed after all ESTs finish execution of the local steps and all produced gradients are aggregated to update the model parameters.

-When switching between two \ourth{}s, the training state of an \ourth{} needs to be saved to outside of the GPU, therefore to ensure enough GPU memory for the next \ourth{}, which can be costly.
-The key to switching EasyScaleThreads efficiently on a GPU for every mini-batch is to reduce the states required for context switching. \oursys{} leverages the unique characteristics of deep learning jobs to achieve that.
-Most of the deep learning components are shared and reused among different \ourth{}s.
-And \oursys{} chooses to switch \ourth{}s after the finish of forward-backward computation, minimizing GPU-CPU memory copy.
+\textbf{Context switching --} When context switching between ESTs, the training states of the ESTs need to be saved and swapped out from GPU to CPU in order to avoid over-subscribing GPU memory, which can be costly to deteriorate training throughput.
+The key to enabling lightweight context switching is to reduce the states to be saved. \oursys{} leverages the unique characteristics of DL jobs to allow most states to be shared and reused among different ESTs.
+In addition, \oursys{} chooses to perform context switching of ESTs after the forward-backward computation at the boundaries of each mini-batch, which further reduces GPU-CPU data traffic.